Spokane Garry: Later years

+Garry was survived by his second wife and two daughters.
+After his death, they moved to the Coeur d'Alene Reservation in Idaho.
+In 1984, Garry's descendant Jeanne Givens became the first Native American woman to serve in the Idaho House of Representatives.

 Legacy

 In 1961 Dudley C. Carter created a carving of Garry on the site of St. Dunstan's Church of the Highlands in Shoreline, Washington in honor of a biography of Garry written by the then vicar of the congregation.